 Mr. Robby Burns - Band / General Music

 As a freelance percussionist, Mr. Burns is comfortable with all styles, specifically including orchestral, musical theater, opera, chamber, rock and jazz.
-He has performed with the Signature Theatre, Studio Theatre, Opera Camerata of Washington, D.C. and the Baltimore Symphony Orchestra.
-Mr. Burns has also worked with a variety of local music projects including rock cello quartet, Primitivity, and nine-piece funk band, The Superland Stage Band.
+He has performed with the Signature Theatre, Studio Theatre, Opera Camerata of Washington, D.C. and the Baltimore Symphony Orchestra under such conductors as Marin Aslop and Lorin Maazel.
+He has also worked with a variety of local music projects including rock cello quartet, Primitivity, and nine-piece funk band, The Superland Stage Band.

 Mr. Nicholas Dogas - Choir / General Music